How 3D crop mapping can future-proof potatoes

 Detection of late blight and nematodes in potato crops

-Two PhD students at Newcastle University are currently investigating the early detection of blight in potato crops before symptoms are visible to the human eye.
+Two PhD students at Newcastle University are investigating the early detection of blight in potato crops before symptoms are visible.

 Blight lesions are normally seen in potato leaves about four days post-inoculation as the infected leaf cells begin to die.

-However, it is possible to use technology to detect internal cellular response changes within the plant earlier in the pathogen’s infection cycle.
+However, technology can detect internal cellular response changes within the plant earlier in the pathogen’s infection cycle.

-The research is based around two main internal potato crop responses: structural and spectral.
+The research is based around two internal potato crop responses: structural and spectral.

-“Using high-tech cameras, signature wavelengths are being assessed to identify infected plants before cells begin to die,” Ankush says.
+“Using high-tech cameras, signature wavelengths are being assessed to identify infected plants before cells begin to die,” says Ankush.

-When this information is combined with in-field spore sensors, weather forecasting and imaging sensors, farmers can have access to detailed forecasts.
+When this information is combined with in-field spore sensors, weather predictions and imaging sensors, farmers can access detailed forecasts.

 The Future of Food and Agriculture: Feeding the world sustainably